WHTony1996/KG-RFB/README.md

     -   `LangChain` is used to split long texts into manageable chunks.
     -   A Large Language Model (e.g., DeepSeek-v3) is invoked to process each chunk and extract structured knowledge triplets in JSON format.

-2.  **Phase 2: Data Refining & Transformation (`csv_refine.py`)**
+2.  **Phase 2: Data Refining & Transformation (`txt_2_json.py`)**
+    This phase implements a data processing pipeline that transforms raw text outputs into structured CSV files, optimized for bulk import into Neo4j.
+The process involves several key steps:

+    -   TXT to JSON Conversion (`txt_2_json.py`)**: The raw `.txt` files containing AI-generated, JSON-like text are parsed.
+This script intelligently handles common formatting errors and converts each file into a well-structured `.json` file.

-    -   All extracted JSON data is consolidated and converted into a master CSV file.
+    -   JSON to CSV Aggregation (`json_2_csv.py`)**: All individual `.json` files are aggregated.
+The script extracts the node and relationship data from them and consolidates everything into a single, master CSV file.

-    -   This script de-duplicates nodes, assigns unique IDs, and formats the data into two main files (`node_new.csv` and `relation_new.csv`) optimized for Neo4j's bulk import.
+    -   Enrichment and Finalization (`add-ref.py`)**: The master CSV is enriched by adding source literature information.
+A critical de-duplication process is then performed to ensure each node is unique, assigning a unique ID to each.
+The final output is split into two import-ready files: `node_new.csv` (for unique entities) and `relation_new.csv` (for the relationships between them).

 3.  **Phase 3: Knowledge Graph Construction (`main.py`)**
     -   The `neo4j-admin database import` command is executed to efficiently load the processed CSV files into the Neo4j database, completing the KG construction.